TILE Manual Handling assessment method.

 - Training - Ensure all workers receive appropriate Manual Handling Training in safe techniques.

-Learn TILE and More in Our Manual Handling Course
+Learn TILE and more in our Manual Handling Course.

 Master risk assessment techniques and safe lifting methods.
 Complete your training in just 45 minutes.